54 spell cards

 6. The winner of the first stage is the player with the most Dragon cards.

-Goal: To tame your Dragons and guide them to safety.
+Goal: Free your Dragons and guide them to safety.

-2. After every spin, all the players study their Dragons and numbers and find one that has the feature (factor, even/odd, square number) that the spinner indicates.
-They keep the Dragon near the spinner (it is considered tamed).
+2. After every spin, all the players study their Dragons and numbers and find one that has the specific feature (factor, even/odd, square number) that the spinner indicates.
+They keep the Dragon near the spinner (it is considered free).

 3. When a player does not have a lucky Dragon they wait for the next spin.